Improving ZHA network stability

 I moved the server to the attic, and the energy scan already looks much better.

-I hadn’t used ZHA over-the-air firmware upgrades for my zigbee devices before, since the UI shows a big warning that this requires a stable network.
+I hadn’t used ZHA over-the-air firmware upgrades for my Zigbee devices before, since the UI shows a big warning that this requires a stable network.
 At this point I decided to try it, and it worked really well for 6-7 devices (battery powered)!
-1 device needed a couple attempts, but otherwise no issues.
+One device needed a couple of attempts, but otherwise no issues.
 It seems we’re making progress!

 Side quest: P1 over Ethernet